Japanese Language Placement Test 2021-2022

 How do I take the Japanese placement test?

-- Using Firefox or Safari, go to the online placement test site at one of the specified times below.
+- Go to the online placement test site at one of the specified times below.
 If you already took JAPANESE 121-3 at Northwestern University and passed it, choose the Level II Test.
 Otherwise start with the Level I Test.
 While taking the test, save it as often as you can.
-After filling out the questionnaires, you will have two hours to complete the entire Level I or Level II test.
+After filling out the questionnaires, you will have two hours to complete the entire Level I test and one and a half hours for the Level II test.
+You may not receive a placement if you spend more than the specified time on each test.
+Be mindful of the time.
 You can take the test only once.

 When and where will the Japanese placement test take place?
 All times listed below are Chicago (CDT) time.

-Date and Time for Level I online test: (Tentative)
+Date and Time for Level I and Level II online tests:

 Where will the placement test results be posted?